 Technical Assistance topics: Advocacy in criminal legal system, holistic advocacy, Title IX, applying for legal services, and more

-Caitlin Burke grew up in Cincinnati, Ohio and has worked in the violence prevention field for almost a decade.
+Caitlin Burke (she/her) grew up in Cincinnati, Ohio and has worked in the violence prevention field for almost a decade.
 She became interested in prevention while in college where she volunteered as a peer educator and was first introduced to the topic during her mom’s career as a SANE nurse.
 She is currently pursuing her Master’s Degree in Public Health and is an avid baker in her free time.